fourMs/MGT-python/README.md

 Step 2: Install Python 3 either by installing [Anaconda 3](https://www.anaconda.com/distribution/) (Python distribution) or directly at [python.org](http://www.python.org).

 Step 3: Install the necessary packages: [OpenCV](https://opencv.org/releases/), [moviepy](https://zulko.github.io/moviepy/install.html), and [FFmpeg](https://ffmpeg.org/download.html).
 Some of these packages have many dependencies, so remember to check that everything installs correctly.
+With pip you can run:

+    pip install opencv-python moviepy ffmpeg ffmpeg-python

 ## Usage